Perceiving Video Games

 How do human cognitive and emotional capacities relate to video games?
 How does changing our behavior within a game affect the perception we have of it?
 How do different themes and topics influence our perception of particular game mechanics (and vice versa)?
 How do technological advancements (VR, AR) change our perception of familiar games or genres?
 This workshop will bring the human component of gaming to the foreground of the discussion, from low-level processes of perception to high-level rational thinking and meaning making.

-Federico Alvarez (CGL), Curtis Maughan (CGL), Michael S. Debus (ITU)
+Committee: Federico Alvarez (CGL), Curtis Maughan (CGL), Michael S. Debus (ITU)